arjangupta/rx_solutions_coding_assessment/README.md

 ### Testing the application
 At the top level of this repository, execute: `python tests.py`.
 This will run all the unit tests for this flask app.

+### Database information
+1. Creation of the database migration repository was done using: `flask db init`.
+The results was the migrations/ directory.
+2. The first database migration was generated using: `flask db migrate -m "Add the table of pharmacies"`
+3. Migration changes were applied to the database using: `flask db upgrade`